StormCreative/frontend-styleguide/css.md

 ```

-Please note: To NOT use media queries within a site that isn't responsive then turn all the variables mentioned above to false.
+Please note: To NOT use media queries within a site that isn't responsive then change the values of all the variables mentioned above to false.

 ##### *Image replacement*